tatmanblue/Arcus/docs/V2_Plan.md

 3. Service encodes or encrypts files
 4. Error handling on both the service and cli
 5. Review PRs and add technical updates like error handling
-6. Add configuration management
-7. Dynamic injection for URL downloader and type conversion functions
+6. Dynamic injection for URL downloader and type conversion functions
-8. Move service GRPC handlers into separate types
+7. Move service GRPC handlers into separate types

 ### Completed From list above
 1. Replace Default logger in CLI  ___Done___
 2. Stream file between CLI and service instead of service copying file directly ___Done___
+3. Add configuration management __Done__

 ## Support for the Cloud.